-Vote-by-Mail Impact on the Make-Up of California's Voters
+Vote-by-Mail Impact on the makeup of California's Voters

-Breaking down the state's voter population, California's voting sub-groups have very different proportional VBM use rates.
-The demographic make-up of the state's VBM voters differs compared to its poll voters.
-Overall, the VBM voter population can be summarized as older, less Latino, more Asian and less Democratic than poll voters.
+If we break down the state's voter population, California's voting subgroups have very different proportional VBM use rates.
+The demographic make-up of the state's VBM voters differs compared to that of its poll voters.
+Overall, the VBM voter population is older and less Democratic than the population of poll voters, and comprises fewer Latinos and Asian Americans.